MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/get-cli-tooling.md

 ms.assetid: f393f227-7a88-4f25-9036-780b3bf14070
 ---

-## What is Microsoft Power Apps CLI
+# What is Microsoft Power Apps CLI

-Microsoft Power Apps CLI is a simple, single-stop developer command-line interface that empowers the developers and app makers to create code components.
+Microsoft Power Apps CLI is a simple, single-stop developer command-line interface that empowers developers and app makers to create code components.

 Power Apps CLI tooling is the first step toward a comprehensive ALM story where the enterprise developers and ISVs can create, build, debug, and publish their extensions and customizations quickly and efficiently.